LairdCP/BLE_Gateway_Firmware/README.md

 To update firmware over HTTPS.
 Updates over HTTPS have been decoupled from Laird Connectivity's Bluegrass cloud portal.
 Images hosted on any AWS server can be downloaded.
 The details on how to trigger the update via the device shadow are available [here.](docs/cloud_fota.md)

 ## Development

-### Cloning and Building the Source

-This is a Zephyr-based repository, **DO NOT** `git clone` this repo.
-To clone and build the project properly, please see the instructions in the [Pinnacle 100 Firmware Manifest](https://github.com/LairdCP/Pinnacle-100-Firmware-Manifest) repository.

 ### BLE Profiles